 Further to my last post on the religions of Game of Thrones, I spotted a couple of academic takes on the world Martin has shown us.
-Although my blog is about religion, and specifically New Religious Movements, I’ve decided to collate them here as they are very interesting:
+I’ve decided to collate them here as they are very interesting:

 So, again, there’s my take on the genealogy of religions I think Martin is tracing for us: